-More than 100 students, faculty, alumni, and community members turned out for the discussion hosted by The Nelson A. Rockefeller Center for Public Policy, with the crowd spilling into an overflow room next door with a live-stream video of the discussion with Lacy, Associate Professor of History Leslie Butler, the Class of 1925 Professor of Sociology John Campbell, and moderator Linda Fowler, the Frank Reagan Chair of Policy Studies, Emerita.
+More than 100 students, faculty, alumni, and community members turned out for the discussion hosted by The Nelson A. Rockefeller Center for Public Policy, with the crowd spilling into an overflow room next door with a live-stream video of the discussion with Lacy, Associate Professor of History , the Class of 1925 Professor of Sociology , and moderator , the Frank Reagan Chair of Policy Studies, Emerita.

 Fowler dug beyond the top-line numbers to set up the discussion, noting that Democrats took seven governors’ races, gained a majority of attorneys general seats around the country, and picked up more then 300 seats in state legislatures, turning around but still not erasing the party’s losses during the Obama presidency.